ocpp-balanz/balanz/docs/source/ui.rst

 ---------------

 This screen shows all chargers known to the system.
 Details like description, maximum current, and default priority may be edited from here.
-Finally, it is possible to request a charger reset (hard or soft) by clicking on the ``Reset`` icon in the right-most column.
-A pop-up confirming the action (and choosing between a soft and hard reset) will appear.
+As well, it is possible to request a charger reset (hard or soft) by clicking on the ``Reset`` icon in the right-most column.
+A pop-up confirming the action (chose between soft and hard reset, or cancel) will appear.

-Below example shows chargers filtered for the ``RR2`` group.
+Below example shows chargers filtered by the ``RR2`` group.

 .. figure:: images/chargers.png
   :width: 800